shakebugs/shake-docs/docs/ios/configuration-and-data/disable.md

 </Tabs>

 ## Enable
-If for some reason you want to enable Shake again, you can easily do so by calling `Shake.setEnabled(true)`.
+If for some reason you want to enable Shake again, you can easily do so by calling `Shake.isPaused = false`.